 So, where to begin?
 What data projects should you focus on?

-Data science is such a broad field, and there’s an endless array of data projects you can pursue, from building chatbots to testing fraud detection models.
-Ultimately, it depends on the goals you have and the tools you want to master.
+Data science is such a broad field, and you can pursue an endless array of data projects, from building chatbots to testing fraud detection models.
+Ultimately, it depends on your goals and the tools you want to master.
 Want to improve on data analytics?
 Perform exploratory data analysis on a dataset that you scraped.
 Want to master Python?
 Try building a recommendation engine.

-To provide inspiration, we’ve highlighted 37 data science projects, which we’ve broken down into several relevant categories.
+To provide inspiration, we’ve highlighted 41 data science projects with source code, which we’ve also broken down into several relevant categories.

 These projects will help you practice some of the most useful analytics, data science, and machine learning skills.
 We’ve also included tips, free datasets to use (and be sure to see our list here too), as well as source code.
 Browse projects by type: